What to say

 “First of all, not everyone is doing it.
 However, honestly, even if everyone were, I still wouldn’t want you to do it.
 Would you like me to list the reasons why?”

-- It’s illegal and the legal consequences are quite serious.
+- Underage substance use is illegal and the consequences are quite serious.

-- It’s dangerous and here are the physical consequences: getting into dangerous sexual situations, getting into a vehicle under the influence, falling, otherwise injuring yourself or others, physical limitations from being hungover or foggy, problems with healthy brain development.
+- It’s risky to your health and there are the physical consequences that can be dangerous: getting into potentially unsafe sexual situations, getting into a vehicle under the influence, falling, otherwise injuring yourself or others, physical limitations from being hungover or foggy, problems with healthy brain development.

-- It’s dangerous and here are the psychological consequences: You could be using alcohol or drugs to avoid your anxiety or a depression, which masks but doesn’t solve the problem.
+- Substance use can have negative psychological consequences: You could be using alcohol or drugs to avoid your anxiety or depression, which masks but doesn’t solve the problem.
 You certainly lose sight of your long-term goals, your priorities get scrambled, your brain chemicals shift because of the qualities of the drug.
 Alcohol use is known to work on the brain chemicals as a depressant.
-Not to mention it makes people act stupid.
+Not to mention it makes people do things they may regret.

-- We have family members/ or I remember a friend from high school/ who lost their entire life and everything that was important to them: family, spouses, kids, jobs, self-respect, you name it to substance abuse.
-You might not have a problem that serious, but there is no way of knowing whether you will or not and it is so much easier not to put it to the test.
+- Substance use disorders have had an effect on family members/ someone I knew when I was a teen.
+You might not have substance use issues that aren’t as serious, but there is no way of knowing whether you will or not and it is so much easier not to put it to the test.

 - I like life better without being foggy.
 It is so much more interesting, more vibrant, more moving without alcohol or drugs.
 I want you to have that experience.